burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### 10. Ref-Qualified methods (from C++11) and more about explicit Object Parameter (from C++23)

-Ordinary class member functions can be called on both contemporary (a.k.a. as lvalue and const lvalue) and temporary instances of a class (a.k.a. as rvalue).
+Ordinary class member functions can be called on both real variables (a.k.a. as lvalue and const lvalue) and temporary instances of a class (a.k.a. as rvalue).

-It is possible to explicitly specify what kind of instances a certain member function can be called.
+It is possible to explicitly specify what kind of instances a certain member function will be called in these two cases.
 This is done by adding a ref-qualifier to the member function.
-If a member function can only be called on non-temporary instances, a `&` qualifier is added to the member signature in the end.
-Of a member function can only be called on temporary instances, a `&&` is added to the member signature in the end.
+If a member function can only be called on non-temporary instances, a `&` qualifier is added to the member signature at the end.
+If a member function can only be called on temporary instances, a `&&` is added to the member signature at the end.

 Example: